exceptionless/Website/content/news/2016/2016-02-01-track-view-user-session-data-exceptionless.md

 First, you must have a paid (premium) Exceptionless plan to report on sessions if you are hosting with us.
 This is mainly because of the added resource requirements the feature puts on our infrastructure.
 We think it's definitely worth it, though!

-Sessions can be searched/filtered like all other events &#8211; they are just an event type like exceptions or logs.
+Sessions can be searched/filtered like all other events - they are just an event type like exceptions or logs.

 ## What's in a User Session Event?

 Each user session records how long they were active and what they did.
 For instance, the average user session on be.exceptionless.io the first week we monitored it using the feature was two hours.

-With that, each user session event has a &#8220;Session Events&#8221; tab that displays all the relevant events that occurred during that session and allows you to see exactly what that user did.
+With that, each user session event has a "Session Events" tab that displays all the relevant events that occurred during that session and allows you to see exactly what that user did.
 This is especially helpful, of course, if that session lead to an exception or noteworthy event in your app.

 <p style="text-align: center;">
   <a href="/assets/sessions-event-tab-user-footsteps.jpg" rel="attachment wp-att-14046"><img loading="lazy" class="aligncenter size-medium wp-image-14046" src="/assets/sessions-event-tab-user-footsteps-300x142.jpg" alt="App User Session Reporting" width="300" height="142" data-id="14046" srcset="/assets/sessions-event-tab-user-footsteps-300x142.jpg 300w, /assets/sessions-event-tab-user-footsteps-768x364.jpg 768w, /assets/sessions-event-tab-user-footsteps.jpg 815w" sizes="(max-width: 300px) 100vw, 300px" /></a>